stepleton/flag/README.md

 possible.
 As the superior display option, the headless system earned additional features during development, particularly the ability to tell the flag boss to change the flag colour map to a different pattern.
-You can choose between ten different flags by pressing the number keys; thanks to CGA's limitations, some flags are more recognisable than others.
+You can choose between ten different flags by pressing the number keys; thanks to CGA's limitations, which motivated certain practical choices about which flags to include, some flags are more recognisable than others.

 How else does this flag fly?